PsuAstro528/lab9/ex2.md

 3a.
 Change into directory for snakemake_ex3 and inspect its Snakemake file.
-What do you predict will happen when you run Snakemake twice, first specifying `until download` and the second time letting it run to completion?
+What do you predict will happen when you run Snakemake twice, first specifying `--until download` and the second time letting it run to completion?

 INSERT RESPONCE